-I entered “make a coffee” to the YouTube search box.
-And I received 5+ phrase-match related search queries which people use on YouTube.
+I entered “make a coffee” into the YouTube search box.
+And I received 5+ phrase-match-related search queries which people use on YouTube.

 Notice: YouTube’s algorithm changes frequently.
-So this is not a “done and gone” SEO strategy for YouTube.
-You need to keep up with new techniques for keyword research.
+So this is not a “done and gone” SEO keyword research strategy for YouTube.
+You need to keep up with new techniques.
 At this time, YouTube uses a specific algorithm to array keywords.

-Takeaway: YouTube’s autosuggest feature is a one of the easiest ways to generate keywords for videos.
-But, the downside of this strategy is you will get inconsistent keywords (their trend changes over time).
-Many of keywords get from YouTube’s autocomplete feature are less competitive long-tail keywords.
+Takeaway: YouTube’s autosuggest feature is one of the easiest ways to generate keywords for videos.
+But, the downside of this strategy is you will get inconsistent keywords (their trend changes over time, and since Youtube uses an AI algorithm, you will most likely get personalized keyword suggestions).
+Many of the keywords from YouTube’s autocomplete feature are less competitive long-tail keywords.
 So you don’t need to work hard to rank your videos for those keywords higher in YouTube SERP.

-In my previous article on how to increase website traffic using Google webmaster tool search data, I explained how existing long-tail keywords can increase the targeted traffic, conversions and sales by making a few adjustments of your on-page SEO strategies.
+In my previous article on how to increase website traffic using Google Search Console, I explained how existing long-tail keywords could increase the targeted traffic, conversions, and sales by making a few adjustments to your on-page SEO strategies.

-As same as that strategy, you can use existing video keywords for your next video campaigns.
+As same that strategy, you can use existing video keywords for your subsequent video campaigns.

 How do you find your existing video keywords?